MaxWofford/fsSearchApp/README.md

-A node.js project that uses the Foursquare and Google Maps APIs.
+A node.js project that uses the Foursquare explore and Google Maps APIs.

-Currently it is centered on Hacker School's location to provide optimal searching for Hacker Schoolers.
-I plan to make the search start location more flexible and to beautify it further.
+The lat/lng has been updated and it is included in the query.
+This app can be used any where now, as long as you allow it to use your IP for geolocation.

+To do:
+complete welcome page
+update markers with more information and design, close automatically beautify it further